tskit-dev/tskit/docs/development.md

 ### Command line interface

 The command line interface for `tskit` is defined in the `tskit/cli.py` file.
-The CLI has a single entry point (e.g. `tskit_main`) which is invoked to run the program.
-These entry points are registered with `setuptools` using the `console_scripts` argument in `setup.py`, which allows them to be deployed as first-class executable programs in a cross-platform manner.
+The entry point `tskit_main` is declared under `[project.scripts]` in `python/pyproject.toml`, which makes `tskit` available as a command after installation.

-The CLI can also be run using `python3 -m tskit`.
-This is the recommended approach for running the CLI during development.
+The CLI can also be run using `uv run python -m tskit` during development.

 (sec_development_installing)=